programminghistorian/ph-submissions/en/drafts/originals/building-3d-environments-threejs-pt-2.md

 }
 loader.load( 'models/aibom.glb', onLoadAibom, undefined, function ( error ) {console.error( error );} );
 ```
-Save and reload and you should see a model.
+Save the index.html file and reload the web browser and you should see a model.
 You will notice that you did not have to add ```aibomM``` to the scene, since you added it to the jars group, which has already been added to the scene.

 To avoid repetitive code you will define a function ```createModel()```, and assign the ```onLoadAibom()``` function run this ```createModel()``` function when it loads the model.
 The function will take 5 arguments: the model filename, the x position, the z position, the model colour and the matching gallery as these vary with the different models.